 Returning to theatre, what is most beautiful in it is, as Baudelaire intimated, le lustre (the luster).

-When Lacan postulates, that fundamentally‑this being one condition of the crossing of the line‑tragedy is not essentially theatre, what he attempts to do is‑like Heidegger‑to cross the line of aesthetics.
+When Lacan postulates that fundamentally-this being one condition of the crossing of the line-tragedy is not essentially theatre, like Heidegger he attempts to cross the line of aesthetics.
 Aesthetics, in other words, presumes that one has crossed simultaneously the limits of both ethics and aesthetics.
-For this reason, everything is reduced to katharsis, which, being the real effect of tragedy in its tragic essence, must be shown to have no relation whatsoever to moral edification.
+For this reason, everything is reduced to catharsis, which, being the real effect of tragedy in its tragic essence, must be shown to have no relation whatsoever to moral edification.

 There is no criticism intended in these questions.
 My intention is not to infer that psychoanalysis presumes a theatrical setting, a space of “déréalisation” (un-reality), as Lyotard once said.
 If that were the case, what would this imply with regard to the process of analysis-which is assuredly something “grave,” as Aristotle says?
 Or, with regard to what I have called the arch-ethics of Lacan, which is the only ethics (along with the one which may be gleaned from Heidegger) truly responding to the times of the-immemorial-death of God?